-The valuation for Solvency II investment assets follows that of the valuation for UK GAAP, which for investments is at fair value.
-Further details can be found in the Society's Annual Report and Accounts on pages 49 to 51.
+The valuation for Solvency II investment assets follows that of UK GAAP, which for investments is at fair value.
+Further details can be found in the Society's Annual Report and Accounts on page 63.
 The adjustment relates to cash holdings in the underlying investment portfolios, which is used for the Solvency II balance sheet calculations (see Note 8).